spectrality-github/esphome-p1mini/README.md

 ```
 Make sure to place the `secrets.yaml` file in the root path of the cloned project.
 The `p1mini_password` field can be set to any password before doing the initial upload of the firmware.

 Flash ESPHome as usual, just keep the `p1mini.h` file in the same location as `p1mini.yaml` (and `secrets.yaml`). *Don't* connect USB and the P1 port at the same time!
-If everything works, Home Assistant will autodetect the new integration when you plug it into the P1 port.
+If everything works, Home Assistant will autodetect the new integration after you plug it into the P1 port.

-If you do not receive any data, make sure that the P1 port is enabled and try setting the log level to `DEBUG` for more feedback.
+If you do not receive any data, make sure that the P1 port is enabled on your meter and try setting the log level to `DEBUG` in ESPHome for more feedback.

 ## Technical documentation
 Specification overview: